 I absolutely loved being pregnant – I felt great and was able to keep training right up until my "BIRTHday."

-I started to refer to labour and childbirth as if it was a sporting event, likening it to a Marathon.
-This really did help me in the third trimester start to unwind and relax/prepare my body for the ' BIRTHday'
+I started to refer to labour and childbirth as if it was a sporting event, a Marathon.
+This really helped in the third trimester to unwind and relax/prepare my body for the ' BIRTHday'

-Yet, I will mention despite doing everything I could, my birth experience didn’t go anything like I had imagined or even written out in my birth plan!
+Despite doing everything I could, my birth experience didn’t go how I had imagined or even written out in my birth plan!

-What really took me by surprise, though, was the lack of postnatal care after the C-section.
-I mean, it's considered major abdominal surgery, yet I was sent home from the hospital without any guidance on how to care for my incision or what to expect during my recovery.
-There were no tips, no follow-up advice – nothing.
-It was honestly shocking.
+What really took me by surprise was the lack of postnatal care after the C-section.
+It's considered major abdominal surgery, yet I was sent home from the hospital without guidance on how to care for my incision or what to expect during my recovery.

 A FREE cheat sheet to help you continue to exercise and train throughout your Pregnancy